Thaeimos/aws-terraform/README.md

     - Name as desired.
     - Dynamic public and private subnets creation based on Availability Zones.
     - Variable that tags the environment.
+    - Create log partitions for applications
+- Github pipelines to manage applications
+    - Deploy on merge
 - Documentation